-Read more about picking the right variety of apples for your dessert here!
+You can read more about picking the right variety of apples for your dessert here!

-How to make the Apple Galette
+How to make an Apple Galette

 Making a Galette is much quicker and easier than making a tart or a pie because it does not require to fill a pan/dish and chill the pastry multiple times.

 Here is how to make a galette with apples: